check-spelling-sandbox/keybase-client/shared/docs/react-native/profiling.md

 * Minimal time to engine handshake.
 By requiring less files before we can start the engine handshake, we can get a headstart on this and lower the time until we can get useful data back from the engine.
-* Investigate if we can get by with loading a minimal version of emoij data
+* Investigate if we can get by with loading a minimal version of emoji data

 ## Case study: Testing immediate engine calls during bootstrap.